 The curriculum of Trinity Lutheran School is based on the Bible, the Concordia Curriculum Guide, and the curriculum adopted by the State of Wisconsin.
-The subjects included are: religion, language arts, science, mathematics, social studies, art, music, computer science, health, and physical education.
+The subjects included are: religion, language arts/ELA, science, mathematics, social studies, art, music, technology, creative writing, spanish, and physical education.